digital-analytics-program/gov-wide-code/README.md

 ### Participating in the DAP

+On November 8, 2016, the Office of Management and Budget (OMB) released a memorandum on ["Policies for Federal Agency Public Websites and Digital Services"](https://www.whitehouse.gov/sites/default/files/omb/memoranda/2017/m-17-06.pdf), which requires federal agencies to implement the DAP javascript code on all public facing federal websites.

 The Digital Analytics Program offers a central hosting server for its JavaScript files at `dap.digitalgov.gov`.

 Agencies are encouraged to use the following HTML snippet to participate in the Digital Analytics Program: